 The partnership between PHC4 and Bucknell began in 2010, when Associate Professor of Economics Amy Wolaver and then Chief of Staff to the President Dave Myers met with PHC4 representatives determine how student researchers might support the agency.
 PHC4 was particularly interested in learning more about hospital admissions rates related to diabetes, the seventh leading cause of death in the United States.
 The disease accounts for hundreds of billions of dollars in direct and indirect medical costs.

-Excited at the opportunity for students to learn while helping PHC4, Bucknell purchased two million hospital admission records representing every state resident admitted to a non-federal hospital in Pennsylvania in 2009.
+Two million records Excited at the opportunity for students to learn while helping PHC4, Bucknell purchased two million hospital admission records representing every state resident admitted to a non-federal hospital in Pennsylvania in 2009.
 Pennsylvania is unique in requiring hospitals to provide a state agency with the records related to every hospital admission.

 PHC4 then developed a job description for several interns — to be mentored by Wolaver — to analyze the data specifically related to diabetes and build a report.
 From the internship applicant pool, Wolaver selected three students: Hilary Freed, Class of 2012; Mark Ayoub, Class of 2012; and Tom Shull, Class of 2013.
 Shull and Ayoub received stipends from the Bucknell Public Interest Program, which provides funding to students pursuing unpaid summer internships at nonprofit or government organizations.